 This protocol is be completed by a business when an Industry-Specific Protocol has not been required by the Long Beach Health Officer.
 The requirements below apply to all businesses generally.
-In addition to the conditions imposed on business sectors by the Governor, businesses must also be in compliance with the conditions laid out in this Physical Distancing Protocol.
+In addition to the conditions imposed on business sectors by the State Health Officer, which may be found at https://covid19.ca.gov/industry-guidance/, businesses must also be in compliance with the conditions laid out in this Physical Distancing Protocol.
 This protocol must be implemented and posted prior to a business operating.